wesley-prado/workshop-springboot3-jpa/README.md

 ## Description

-This project is a simple Spring Boot application that provides a RESTful API for managing users.
-It includes features such as creating, retrieving, updating, and deleting users.
+This project is a simple Spring Boot application that provides a RESTful API for managing users and orders.
+It includes features such as creating, retrieving, updating, and deleting users, products, categories and orders.

 ## Technologies